mcvm-launcher/mcvm/docs/Packages/Declarative.md

 - `name`: Display name of the package.
 - `description`: A short description of the package.
 Should be 1-2 sentences max.
 - `long_description`: A longer description of the package.
 - `authors`: A list of authors for this package.
-This should be the authors of the project / addons itself, not the mcvm package file.
+This should be the authors of the project / addons themselves, not the MCVM package file.
 - `package_maintainers`: A list of maintainers for this package.
-This should be the maintainers of the mcvm package file, not the project itself
+This should be the maintainers of the MCVM package file, not the project itself
 - `website`: Primary website / project link / etc.
 - `support_link`: Support / donation / sponsored link.
 - `documentation`: Wiki / documentation link.